pipzer0/prep_workstation/README.md

 - **patchelf**: A small utility to modify the dynamic linker and RPATH of ELF executables.
 - **binwalk**: A fast, easy-to-use tool for analyzing, reverse engineering, and extracting firmware images.
 - **hexedit**: A command-line hex editor.
-- **objdump**: A program for displaying various information about object files.
 - **nmap**: A network scanning tool used to discover hosts and services on a computer network.
 - **htop**: An interactive process viewer for Unix systems.

 ### Static Analysis Tools

 - **radare2**: An open-source software for performing binary analysis and reverse engineering.
-- **rizin**: A UNIX-like reverse engineering framework and command-line toolset.
 - **pefile**: A Python module to read and work with Portable Executable (PE) files.
 - **capstone**: A lightweight multi-platform, multi-architecture disassembly framework.
 - **uncompyle6**: A Python cross-version byte-code decompiler.